metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Giants offensive playbook seems to favor high-low routes where a receiver runs a slant route to the outside while the inside receiver crosses underneath to the flat.
 Daniel Jones seems to prefer throwing to the deeper receiver, even in tight coverage.

 Darius Slayton may be a beast in the making for the Giants.
-Finally, something worthy of taking that Hakeem Nicks role.
+Finally, somebody worthy of taking that Hakeem Nicks role.

 ***